Title: Martin M. Stasney Family

 "Martin Stasney Passes Away in Bismarck Hospital," Mandan Pioneer, 2 February 1949: 5.

 SCOPE AND CONTENT

 The Martin M. Stasney Family Papers contains correspondence, books, certificates, receipts, report cards, telegrams, newspaper clippings, post cards, photographs, and personal materials.
-The bulk of the collection consists of correspondence home, from Martin F. and Bernard L. Stansey, who served in the Civilian Conservation Corps (CCC) and World War II, respectively, and also material from Martin M. Stansey's involvement in the Knights of Maccabees in Mandan, ND.
+The bulk of the collection consists of correspondence home, from Martin F. and Bernard L. Stasney, who served in the Civilian Conservation Corps (CCC) and World War II, respectively, and also material from Martin M. Stasney's involvement in the Knights of Maccabees in Mandan, ND.

 Five series have been established for the collection.
 Series one consists of correspondence, Series two includes personal materials, Series three contains newspaper clippings, Series four is post cards, and Series five is comprised of photographs.

 Series I, Correspondence, 1934-1945, is found in box 1.
 Material within this series focuses primarily on correspondence from two sons, Martin F. and Bernard L. Stasney.
 Letters from Martin F. Stasney begin from Lamoure, ND, in October, 1934.
 From November 3rd to 9th, 1934, Martin worked and wrote letters from Thornburg, AR.
 He was hospitalized in Hot Springs, Arkansas, from November 15, 1934 to early April 1935.
 After being released, Martin resumed work in Thornburg until May 1935, when he was relocated to Lakota, ND.
 In late October 1935, he was assigned to work in Hill City, SD, where he worked until the correspondence ends in March 1937.
 The only break in this period was when Martin worked in Mandan, ND, for several months, from late July to mid September 1936.
 After returning home from working with the CCC, Martin worked on the family farm.